 Northeastern offers a full compliment of financial assistance to eligible graduate students including; assistantships, scholarships, loans, and work awards from both federal and institutional sources.
 Grants and scholarships are considered gift aid, and do not have to be repaid; loans must be repaid.
-Grants, scholarships, and loans are applied directly to tuition bills.
+Grants, scholarships, and loans are applied directly to tuition charges.
 Earnings from work awards are distributed through weekly pay and are generally intended to help students with expenses during the academic year.

 To be eligible for federal assistance, students must be U.S. Citizens or eligible non-citizens.
 International students are not eligible for federal financial aid but may qualify for alternative loan financing.
 Additionally, graduate assistantships may be available to qualified applicants.
 Students interested in assistantships should contact the graduate office to which they are applying for admission.
 Learn more about the financial resources available for international students.